satichandrala/Python-for-extracting-text-using-tesseract/README.md

-# Using-NLP-for-dailytasks
-- The repo consists the code that I used to solve my everyday problems with the help of NLP There are two branches
-1. NLP for daily tasks using Python
-2. Using NLP for daily tasks with R

 ### 1. NLP for daily tasks using Python
 - The image, text.png is from a document of admission checklist by Sunny Jain